notofonts/noto-docs/src/miniarticles/NotoSerifBengali.md

 # Noto Serif Bengali

-Noto Serif Bengali is a modulated (“serif”) design for texts in the Bangla (Bengali) script.
+Noto Serif Bengali is a modulated (“serif”) design for texts in the Indic _Bangla (Bengali)_ script.

 Noto Serif Bengali has multiple weights and widths, contains 640 glyphs, 19 OpenType features, and supports 173 characters from 5 Unicode blocks: Bengali, Basic Latin, Vedic Extensions, General Punctuation, Devanagari.